8: Correspondence Analysis (CA)

 Why Not Just Use PCA?

-The PCA chapter worked cleanly because the Doubs environmental variables change along the river in a roughly linear way: elevation falls, discharge rises, and a straight arrow captures each trend.
-Species do not behave like that.
+The PCA chapter worked cleanly because the Doubs environmental variables change along the river in a roughly linear way.
+Elevation falls, discharge rises, and a straight arrow captures each trend.
+Species behave differently.
 A fish species thrives within a limited stretch of the river and is absent elsewhere, so its abundance climbs to a peak somewhere along the gradient and falls away on either side.
-This is a unimodal response, and it is the normal shape for species along environmental gradients (Figure 1).
+This is a unimodal response, and the normal shape for species along environmental gradients (Figure 1).

 Code